JMBeresford/volcBotMaster/README.md

 ### This project was started as a means to learn python and working with data etc.
 ### Expect jank and low efficiency all around :^)
 ### This Readme will be updated as I progress through the below Roadmap.
-Expect install instructions and reference documentation at an **__extremely__** slow pace, as I will have to rediscover my own efforts when I go back to document them.
+Expect install instructions and reference documentation at an **_extremely_** slow pace, as I will have to rediscover my own efforts when I go back to document them.

-## Main Objectives:
+## Prime Directives:

     I.      Obtain Knowledge - 0% completion